Aminosalicylates are a group of medicines used to treat inflammation of the gut that are used to treat and prevent flare-ups of ulcerative colitis.

 There are quite a few available.
 The one that is best for you will depend upon where the inflammation is in your gut.
 The side-effects most commonly experienced are minor.
-But very rarely they can cause problems with your blood.
-You should tell your doctor immediately if you have any unexplained bleeding, bruising, red or purple discolorations of the skin, sore throat, high temperature (fever), or if you feel generally unwell during treatment.
+However very rarely they can cause problems with your blood.
+You should tell your doctor immediately if you have any unexplained bleeding, bruising, red or purple discolouration of the skin, sore throat, or a high temperature (fever), or if you feel generally unwell during treatment.

 What are aminosalicylates?

-Aminosalicylates are a group of medicines that can help to control the symptoms of some inflammatory bowel (gut) diseases.
+Aminosalicylates are a group of medicines that can help to control the symptoms of some inflammatory bowel (gut) diseases, such as ulcerative colitis and Crohn's disease.
+See separate leaflets called Inflammatory Bowel Disease, Ulcerative Colitis and Crohn's Disease.

 - Tablets or liquid to be taken by mouth.